Mgla96/DiabeticRetinopathy/README.md

 # Diabetic Retinopathy
 This program predicts whether a patient has a medical condition known as Diabetic Retinopathy based on both categorical(integer) and continuous(float) features.
 This was created for learning purposes only.
-I implemented a decision tree machine learning model with random forests to increase accuracy.
+I implemented a decision tree machine learning model with random forests to increase accuracy and threshold splits to prevent overfitting.

 These are the 18 features used below: <br/>